 4. Washington State University – Pullman, Washington

 A healthy five-hour eastbound drive from busy Seattle finds us another one of the least dangerous colleges in America.
 The home of the Cougars recorded just seven arrests on campus.
 There’s light but consistent police visibility on campus to pair with well-lit walkways for every place you need to walk to on campus.
+You can definitely walk around without a stun gun, taser, or a pepper spray on you.
+However, it doesn’t hurt to have one of those, just in case.
 Pullman scores well for local crime too, with just 539 reported incidents last year.

 5. Clemson University – Clemson, South Carolina

 Clemson had a shockingly low crime rate, with just .002 reported crimes per thousand students.
 If it weren’t for a marginally higher city crime rate than its predecessors, the university would be even higher on this list.